manuGil/lecture-notes/git-lecture-notes.md

 $ git log
 $ git log --oneline
 ```
-> Explanation of output: unique id, and list of commit messages.
+> Explanation of output: unique ID and list of commit messages.

-> Explanation content of directory and where changes are stored.
+> Explanation content of Directory and where changes are stored.

 > Paging the log. **Q**= quit, **spacebar**= next page, **/**=search word, **N**=navigate thru matches. `git log -N` *N*=number of commits (latest to first). `git log --oneline`, limit output to one line. `git log --graph` print a text graph of the history tree.

 ### b.
 HEAD
-> In this part is more important to put attention than follow along.
-Put attention, follow along only if you won't loose the focus.
+> In the following parts (b-e) is more critical to **put attention** than to follow along.
+Put attention, follow along only if you won't lose focus.

 > The **HEAD** refers to the current active branch in the git history tree.
 Because we haven't created any more branches.
 The current history tree only contains one single branch called by default *master*.
-In our case HEAD points to the most recent commmit in the master branch.
-We can refere to the most recent commit using HEAD as identifier.
+In our case HEAD points to the most recent commit in the master branch.
+We can refer to the most recent commit using HEAD as an identifier.

-### a.
+### c.
 Let's change the author's name in our count-lines.py

 ```shell
 $ nano count-lines.py